tenko/geotools/README.rst

 Prebuild installers are available on the pypi_ site for the Windows platform.

+For Linux build scripts are available for ArchLinux in the AUR_ repository.
+These could be adapted to other Linux distros.

 Note that currently to be able to build the module on Python 3.x the source must be patched.
 The '__div__' member must be renamed to '__truediv__' and similar